weilidai2001/reedsy-2025-import-export/.taskmaster/docs/receptionist_system_prd.md

 - All filenames must use **kebab-case**
 - All services are Express-based
 - Swagger UI is served at `/docs` on each service for testing and documentation
-- SQLite is wrapped and isolated inside the LogBook service
+- SQLite is wrapped and isolated inside the TaskRegistry service
 - Queue implementation is in-memory with BullMQ-style interface, no Redis or 3rd-party queues
 - the source code is in the `src` directory
 - each service is in a separate directory under src with their independent package.json
 - the services are built and run using `npm run build` and `npm run start`
-- the services are horizontally scalable, i.e. stateless, except scheduler and logbook
+- the services are horizontally scalable, i.e. stateless, except scheduler and task-registry
 - the scheduler is a singleton, i.e. it should only run one instance at a time
-- the logbook is a singleton, i.e. it should only run one instance at a time
+- the task-registry is a singleton, i.e. it should only run one instance at a time